raku-community-modules/Subset-Helper/README.md

 # DESCRIPTION

-This module solves two inconviniences with Perl 6's `subset`s:
+This module solves two inconviniences with Perl 6's subsets:

     1) Display of useful error messages when type check fails
-    2) Avoid evaluating subset's condition for `Any` values, which is happens with optional parameters
+    2) Avoid evaluating subset's condition for `Any` values, which is what happens with optional parameters

 # EXPORTED SUBROUTINES